 This iconic white building of this museum in Munich is a temple to modernism, from the classics of modern art to masterpieces of furniture and automotive design.

-Spa culture has a long standing history (as well as FKK (Freie Körper Kultur, aka skinny-dipping).
-Soak, sweat and rejuvenate in one of Germany’s many saunas and spas.
-You will find one in every city, some of them with amazing design
+Spa culture has a long standing history in Germany (as well as FKK (Freie Körper Kultur, aka skinny-dipping).
+Soak, sweat and rejuvenate in one of the many saunas and spas in Germany.
+You will find one in every city, some of them with amazing design.

 Almost every major German river – including the Mosel – has a long-distance cycle path alongside.
 Rent a bike and cycle multi-day tours, stopping by in small pensions and hotels along the way, enjoying the great regional food and wine.

 Christmas cheer the way it’s been for centuries - gingerbread, mulled spicy wine, hearty food and locally crafted Christmas presents and decoration.
 Most German cities have a Christmas market starting in December.
 Among the most famous ones is the Christkindlesmarkt in Nuremberg.

 Rhine-side castles and vineyards along the romantic Rhine passage show a picture-postcard side of Germany.

 The world’s biggest excuse for a beer – and it comes in big measures, too.
 Bring your lederhosen and Dirndl to drink a "Maß" or two at the Octoberfest.
 In general, German beer comes in a great variety - if you are not sure which one might fit your taste check this overview of German beer.

 Revel in the Eastern Bloc nostalgia fondly known as Ostalgie.
 In Berlin, you can take a city tour by Trabbi car, or visit the GDR museum to get a taste of live in separate Germany, behind the iron curtain.